 Although the immediate fix for this was updating my CSS, my fundamental confusion and interest is why Googlebot does not behave like a modern browser for this CSS rule.
 The CSS works fine in Chrome 41, so why not in Googlebot?

-I do not have a specific answer to that question aside from the fact that Googlebot is not the same as Chrome.
+Fundamentally, my takeaway is that Googlebot is not the same as Chrome.
 It does not render content the same, and it is clear to me now that modern CSS can cause issues for Googlebot and prevent content from being crawled.

 Test your site against Google’s Webmaster Tools early and often.